sh1wangn1/stats220/README.md

 4. Maths 208 : General Maths

-**Here is a little bit about me:**
+**Here is a little bit about my Project:**
+- I have created this repository for a project for Stats220
-- I am into Weightlifting
+- I am using R code for the project
-- I just recently got into boxing
-- I have 15 goldfishes and 10 chickens as pets :)

 Follow my [Twitter](https://twitter.com/shiwanxni) :)